-Some dog groomers are also the ones who schedule the appointments, reporting any issues or assessments for the dog if they notice any health problems.
-They also clean and sanitize the shears and combs they used in the process.
+Some dog groomers also schedule the appointments, reporting any issues or assessments for the dog if they notice any health problems.
+They also clean and sanitize the shears and combs used in the process.

-Oftentimes, grooming salons require the pet owners to present proof of vaccinations before they accept the dog.
-Therefore, if you accept a fully vaccinated and healthy dog, you should be very careful in grooming them.
+Frequently, grooming salons require pet owners to present proof of vaccinations before they accept the dog.
+Therefore, if you get a fully vaccinated and healthy dog, you should be very careful in grooming them.
 Avoid any incidents like scratches during the process.
-The pet owners surely don’t want to get their beloved pet getting hurt or sick just because they entrusted their pet to you.
+Pet owners surely don’t want to get their beloved pet getting hurt or sick just because they entrusted their

 How to Become a Dog Groomer?

-Unlike other types of jobs, becoming a dog groomer doesn’t require a college degree.
+Unlike other jobs, becoming a dog groomer doesn’t require a college degree.
 Here are the most common requirements for you to become a dog groomer:

-- You must have a High School diploma – You can make your passion for taking care of dogs become your source of income.
-It doesn’t matter even if you were not able to go to college.
+You can make your passion for taking care of dogs your source of income.
+It doesn’t matter, even if you cannot go to college.
 You can still have a decent job with your high school diploma and pet grooming training.

-- You need to undergo training – To start becoming a dog groomer, you must start first as an apprentice or get experience through on-the-job training.
-Furthermore, you should learn how to bathe, clip the nails, and trim the fur under the supervision of your superiors.
+To become a dog groomer, you must first begin as an apprentice or get experience through on-the-job training.
+Furthermore, it would help if you learned how to bathe, clip the nails, and trim the fur under the supervision of your superiors.
 But if you wish to be a professional dog groomer.
 You need to undergo more intensive training and get certified.
 Also, having Professional Pet Care Insurance is a must if you want to stay secure while doing this job.

-- Attending a grooming school – You can also try to attend and train underdog grooming schools.
+You can also attend and train underdog grooming schools.
 There are 50 state-approved grooming schools here in the U.S. The program usually took 2-18 weeks.

 What Do Dog Groomers Learn During the Training?

 Pet grooming requires training to gain knowledge and skills before you start any job.
-This is an important part of learning where you can do hands-on activities and procedures based on what you have read or what your teacher taught you.
+This is an essential part of learning, where you can do hands-on activities and procedures based on what you have read or what your teacher taught you.
 During training, here are the things you can learn:

 How to keep a dog happy and calm during the grooming procedure.

-If you are a natural dog lover, keeping a dog happy may not be hard for you.
+Keeping a dog happy may be easy for you if you are a natural dog lover.
 You might also know how to calm them down after having a bad day.
 However, making them calm and happy while grooming them is different.
-Especially that they are being groomed by someone they didn’t know.
+Especially since they are being groomed by someone, they don’t know.
 Also, the sound of the scissors or fur dryer might scare them if they are not that familiar yet with being groomed.
 A scared and troubled dog might bite you if not attended right.
 That is why having proper training that will teach you how to handle this situation is a must to avoid incidents.

 Knowing all breeds of dogs and their nature.

-Learning how to treat and maintain different types of furs.
+Learning how to treat and maintain different types of pet furs.

 Each type of coat has different maintenance.
-In training, you will learn how to take care of them the proper way.
+In training, you will learn how to properly take care of them.
 Here are the common types of fur that you need to groom:

-Dogs with long furs like Yorkshire Terriers shed their furs throughout the year.
+Dogs with long furs, like Yorkshire Terriers, shed their coats throughout the year.
 And this shedding is more intense during the molting season.
-Hence, to avoid tangling that causes more coats to fall, brushing it every day is recommended.
-If there are tangles and it seems that they can’t be removed, just make sure to cut the whole strand of the fur.
-Now, to keep the coat bouncy and healthy, washing it once a month will be enough.
+Hence, brushing it daily is recommended to avoid tangling, which causes more coats to fall.
+If there are tangles that seem to be removed, make sure to cut the whole strand of the fur.
+To keep the coat bouncy and healthy, washing it once a month will be enough.
 Just make sure to use a softening shampoo to prevent tangles.
 Then carefully dry it thoroughly with a blow dryer.

-Dogs like Poodle and Kelly Blue Terrier have curly hair that grows continuously.
+Dogs like Poodle and Kelly Blue Terriers have curly hair that grows continuously.
 Yes, it just grows longer and longer.
 That is why regular grooming is a must to maintain the dog’s overall health and appearance.
-Being said, dogs with curly coats need to get washed at least every 20 days.
-Due to their fur’s characteristics, dirt can easily get trapped inside it.
+That said, dogs with curly coats must get washed at least every 20 days.
+Due to their fur’s characteristics, dirt can easily get trapped inside them.
 So make sure to shampoo the coat thoroughly.
-Don’t use shampoo with a softener, doing so will keep the natural volume of the coat.
-Then brush the fur every day for them to look great and to avoid any tangles.
+Don’t use shampoo with a softener.
+Doing so will keep the natural volume of the coat.
+Then brush the fur daily for them to look great and avoid tangles.

-Dogs that have short coats like Dobberman and PitBull generally have a smooth coat characteristic.
-Normally their fur will just be from 0 to 4 centimeters long.
-Since their hair is short, maintaining its coat is easier than the other breed of dogs.
+Dogs with short coats, like Dobberman and PitBull, generally have a smooth coat characteristic.
+Usually, their fur will be from 0 to 4 centimeters long.
+Since their hair is short, maintaining their coat is more accessible than the other breed of dogs.
 Brush their hair once or twice a week.
-And you can just bathe them once every month or oven a month and a half.
+And you can bathe them once every month or oven a month and a half.

 Earning by doing what you love

 Making a living by doing the things that you love can be fulfilling.
-If you love dogs, becoming a pet grooming professional will not cause you much effort.
+Becoming a pet grooming professional will take little effort if you love dogs.
 Dogs know if the person taking care of them is compassionate and sincere.
 If taking care of pets is natural for you, this job is the perfect full-time or side hustle that you can have.

 This job is always in-demand

 Why?
 Because having pets is a part of people’s lives.
 It is not a trend that will pass after a couple of years.
-Also, people need to work to pay their bills and buy food.
-Meaning, they need to have a pet groomer to keep the physical well-being of their beloved pets while they are working.
+Also, people need to work to pay their bills and buy food, meaning they need a pet groomer to keep their beloved pets’ physical well-being while working.

 Being a Pet Groomer is a blessing for any animal lover.
-And having this job is not as difficult as some may think.
-Should you want to become a Professional Pet Groomer, it would do you well to take professional training and certification.
-It would also be best to have Pet Care Professional Insurance coverage.
+Having this job is more straightforward than some may think.
+To become a Professional Pet Groomer, you should take professional training and certification.
+It is also best to have Pet Care Professional Insurance coverage.